 Remarkably, the two pieces of this single cohesive Canadian study were published separately, and five years apart, overseas in a Danish journal.

-Why publish this population correlated data separately, and five years apart?
+Why publish this single event population correlated data separately, and five years apart?
 Taken together, this research clearly shows that water fluoridation is not successful at reducing dental caries rates.
 Something happened when local fluoridation was shut-off, which resulted in an overall decline in the population’s dental caries rates.
 In fact, after fluoridation was shut-off, caries rates dropped and continued to drop, as did dental fluorosis rates.
 The only thing known to causes dental fluorosis is ingesting (swallowing) too much fluoride.
 Therefore, when dental fluorosis rates drop, you know the population is swallowing less fluoride.
 Relevant confounding variables were controlled for during this research.
 The use of fluoride supplements and fluoride dentifrice (fluoride toothpaste) also decreased during this same time period.
 Furthermore, shutting off local fluoridation does not suddenly alter or change a given population’s present socioeconomic status, level of education, health/dental insurance, diet, access to and use of tooth brushing, parenting skills, general lifestyle, method of earning a living, and so fourth.
 That makes this research noteworthy in its variable controls.
 Fluoridation was shut-off, and there was no subsequent heightened alternative fluoride ingestion, as was demonstrated by the noticeable decline in dental fluorosis rates within the communities studied.

 The two separately published studies: